edgexfoundry/performance-test/docs/Performance-Test-Environment-and-How-to-Develop-Test-Script.rst

   - Add Backend Listener
       - Backend Listener implementation : org.apache.jmeter.visualizers.backend.influxdb.InfluxdbBackendListenerClient
       - influxdbUrl : http://${influxdbHost}:8086/write?db=jmeter
-      - application : metadata
+      - application : metadata    (-- Test Service --)
       - summaryOnly : false
-      - Other fields to default value
+      - Other fields    (-- You can leave to default value or add some information for the test api --)

   - Add HTTP request of Sampler which is main test API
       - Server Name or IP : ${__P(test.machine)}